dstebila/pygamehop/docs/examples.md

 The proof consists of the following game hops:

-- Game 0: `KEMfromPKE` inlined into the "real" version of the KEM IND-CPA game (`KEM.INDCPA.main0`).
+- Starting game: `KEMfromPKE` inlined into the "real" version of the KEM IND-CPA game (`KEM.INDCPA.main0`), where the KEM ciphertext encapsulates the real shared secret.
+- Hop 1: A rewriting step that two shared secrets selected uniformly at random have the same length.
+- Hop 2: A distinguishing step in which the "random" shared secret is encrypted by the PKE, rather than the "real" shared secret.
+	- Reduction `R12` is an IND-CPA adversary against the PKE scheme that interpolates between Game 1 and Game 2.
+- Hop 3: A rewriting step that two shared secrets selected uniformly at random have the same length.
-- Game 1: `KEMfromPKE` inlined into the "random" version of the KEM IND-CPA game (`KEM.INDCPA.main`).
+- Ending game: `KEMfromPKE` inlined into the "random" version of the KEM IND-CPA game (`KEM.INDCPA.main1`), where the KEM ciphertext encapsulates the random shared secret.
-	- Reduction `R01`: This reduction interpolates between Game 0 and Game 1.
-It is an IND-CPA adversary against the PKE scheme.

-Note that Game 0 and 1 are not explicitly written out in `KEMfromPKE_is_INDCPA.py`, they are derived from the starting and ending points of the proof.
+Note that the starting and ending games are not explicitly written out in `KEMfromPKE_is_INDCPA.py`, they are derived from the starting and ending points of the proof.
+Furthermore, intermediate games are not explicitly written out, they are derived from the relevant transformations.

 The proof engine checks that:

-- Game 0 (`KEMfromPKE` inlined into `KEM.INDCPA.main0`) is equivalent to `R01` inlined into `PKE.INDCPA.main0`.
+- The starting game (`KEMfromPKE` inlined into `KEM.INDCPA.main0`) is equivalent to hop 1 before rewriting is applied.
+- Hop 1 after rewriting is applied is equivalent to `R12` inlined into `PKE.INDCPA.main0`.
+- `R12` inlined into `PKE.INDCPA.main1` is equivalent to hop 3 before rewriting is applied.
-- `R01` inlined into `PKE.INDCPA.main1` is equivalent to Game 1 (`KEMfromPKE` inlined into `KEM.INDCPA.main1`).
+- Hop 3 after rewriting is applied is equivalent to the ending game (`KEMfromPKE` inlined into `KEM.INDCPA.main1`).

 ### PKEfromKEM